 It was commented that the case does not happen under CTC conditions.
 Further study is necessary to understand the problem, and understand whether the proposed solution is appropriate.

-Investigate in EE.
+No investigation in EE2 – see note under JVET-AO2024.

 JVET-AO0293 Cross-check of JVET-AO0283 (Non-EE2: Deblocking bug fix for ASBT) [K. Andersson (Ericsson)] [late]